 We provide detailed information to students about what we expect from them throughout the year and how their work will be assessed to allow for an effective student-teacher relationship.

-EPS uses Compass, an online student learning management system for reporting to families which allows parents/carers to receive continuous reporting throughout the year, with work samples and comments uploaded each term for reading, writing, mathematics and the Big Question/I-Time/Discovery time.
-A mid-year and end of year report assesses each student against the Victorian Curriculum achievement standards and the five learner assets.
-A written comment is also included, linked to the school values and the Personal and Social Capabilities curriculum.
+EPS uses Compass, an online student learning management system which allows parents/carers to receive reports throughout the school year.
+Each mid-year and end of year Semester Report contains an insight into the learning covered in Mathematics, English, Big Question/Inquiry, Wellbeing and Specialist classes.
+Each report will also assesses each student against the Victorian Curriculum achievement standards and feature a written comment, linked to the school values and the Personal and Social Capabilities curriculum.